Joomla Extensions

 Scheduled tasks in Joomla are automated processes that run at preset times.
-These tasks help with routine maintenance tasks such as deleting old log files, sending notifications, or modifying data.
-Scheduled tasks are available from Joomla 4.1 and up, and in this article I'll show you how to set them up and what tasks are available.
+These tasks help with routine maintenance tasks, such as deleting old log files, sending notifications, or modifying data.
+Scheduled tasks are available from Joomla 4.1 and higher.In this article, I will show you how to set up these tasks and which tasks are all available.

 How to set scheduled tasks?